This glossary defines vocabulary and terms used on this website.

 Parcel Identifier (PID)

-A nine-digit number that uniquely identifies a parcel in the land title register of in British Columbia.
+A nine-digit number that uniquely identifies a parcel in the land title register of British Columbia.
 The registrar assigns PID numbers to parcels for which a title is being entered in the computer register as a registered title.
 The Land Title Act refers to the PID as the permanent parcel identifier.

 An application that has been received by a land title office, time and date stamped and is awaiting registration or filing.